vanillaSlice/the-mono/learning/development/clean-code/README.md

 * An example of refining a module.
 * It isn't enough to get code working.
 The next step is to make it clean!

+## Chapter Fifteen: JUnit Internals

+* An example of refactoring a JUnit class.